mpv-player/mpv/DOCS/man/vo.rst

         Automatically select the ICC display profile currently specified by the display settings of the operating system.

-        NOTE: Only implemented on OS X with Cocoa.
+        NOTE: Only implemented on OS X and X11

     ``icc-cache=<file>``
         Store and load the 3D LUT created from the ICC profile in this file.